Department of Geosciences Graduate Degree Handbook

 • Attend commencement

-PhD students are expected to complete a dissertation-based degree (“Plan A” in CSU terminology).
-This requires completion of coursework, proposal, oral exam, and a dissertation presented in a dissertation defense to your committee members.
-Below is listed details of requirements for both Phd with a previous MS degree (from a different institution) and PhD without a previous MS degree.
-If you are a CSU student who is doing a continuous MS/PhD program, please use the list without a previous MS degree.
-Please note, for these students, any coursework after the MS degree can be used to count towards your PhD, there is no limit to transfer credits from CSU to CSU.
+Below is listed details of requirements for both PhD with a previous MS degree (from a different institution) and PhD without a previous MS degree.
+If you are a continuous MS/PhD student at CSU, follow the “without a previous MS degree” requirements.
+Any coursework taken after completing your MS counts toward your PhD—there is no limit to transferring credits from CSU to CSU.

 PhD with prior MS degree